What We’ll Cover:

 We’ve seen it in email marketing for some time now, in the form of messaging based on website behavior and specific interests and topics.

-But did you know personalization can be used to boost e-commerce sales as well?
+But did you know personalization can be used to boost ecommerce ROI as well?
+In fact, 89% of marketers see a positive ROI when using personalization in their efforts.

 Even if you’re not consciously aware of it, you’ve probably seen it in action.